cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 - Writes acquire locks
 - `SELECTs ...
 FOR UPDATE` acquire locks, same as writes
-- Writes block reads and writes [from other transactions]
+- Writes block current reads and writes from other transactions (except historical reads and reads from global tables)
 - Reads do not acquire locks
-- Reads do not block reads or writes [from other transactions]
+- Reads do not block reads or writes from other transactions
-- All blocked statements are waiting indefinitely in the same [wait queue](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue) until the blocking transaction releases the lock (aside from situations when a waiting transaction is forcefully disrupted externally, for example by a timeout of as a result of a closed connection)
+- All blocked statements are waiting indefinitely in a [wait queue](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue) until the blocking transaction releases the lock (aside from situations when a waiting transaction is forcefully disrupted externally, for example by a timeout of as a result of a closed connection)
 - Locks are released when the holding transaction is closed (committed or rolled back)